blackbaud/skyux-builder-plugin-stache/README.md

 }
 ```

-## Found an issue?

-Please log all issues related to Stache (and its plugins) at [blackbaud/stache2](https://github.com/blackbaud/stache2/issues).

 ## A Note About Plugin Order

 1. `config` runs first to set up any config necessary that could affect later options.
 At least that's the theory behind that one going first it seems to make sense.